PayPal Buyer Protection Policy

 A Claim under PayPal Buyer Protection may cover multiple items, e.g. if the Buyer purchased three items, but two don’t get shipped.
 The Buyer has to apply for both within one Claim.

 4.5.
 Decision by PayPal final

 The decision about the Claim under PayPal Buyer Protection is final and any legal actions against PayPal with respect to this decision are excluded; your statutory rights remain without limitation apart from the provisions of this PayPal Buyer Protection policy.

-The Buyer must reply to any questions asked by PayPal in regards to the PayPal Buyer Protection Claim within ten days.
-PayPal will decline the Claim if the Buyer does not provide an answer within this timeframe.
+The Buyer must reply in a timely manner to any questions asked by PayPal in regards to the PayPal Buyer Protection Claim.
+PayPal may decline the Claim if the Buyer does not provide an answer within the stated timeframe.
 PayPal may extend this timeframe in case of extraordinary circumstances which are outside the control of the Buyer.

 5.2.
 Return of item to Seller

 When the Buyer files a Claim for PayPal Buyer Protection because of SNAD, the Buyer is required upon request by PayPal to return the item at his own expenses to the Seller or to another person or address as requested by PayPal during the Claim process, as well as to provide appropriate proof of shipment.
 The proof of shipment needs to contain at least the details required in the PayPal Seller Protection Policy for a proof of shipment of the Seller.
 PayPal will not request such return if there is the reasonable suspicion that the return of the item would result in a violation of existing law.
 PayPal reserves the right to request further documentation from the Buyer to support the Claim.
 The Buyer has to bear any costs that may arise from such request.